nrummel/WENDy.jl/docs/src/index.md

 This is the documentation of [WENDy.jl](https://github.com/nrummel/WENDy.jl).
 The work comes from the the MathBio Group at University of Colorado Boulder.
 For further reading find our paper at [arxiv link](https://arxiv.org/).

 ## Problem Statement
-WENDy is an algorithm that can estimate unknown parameters for ordinary differential equations given noisey data.
+WENDy is an algorithm that can estimate unknown parameters for ordinary differential equations given noisy data.

 The set up for this algorithm is to assume that a physical system with state variable, $\boldsymbol{u} \in \mathbb{R}^D$, is governed by a system of ordinary differential equation with true parameters, $\mathbf{p}^* \in \mathbb{R}^J$:
 ```math